Dipole-dipole scattering: summing large Pomeron loops in non-linear evolution with leading twist kernel: Conclusions

 It is shown in the paper that the QCD equations for dipole densities have a natural solution: the BFKL Pomeron calculus.
 We found the scattering amplitudes both for DIS(BK amplitude) and dipole-dipole scattering as the series of the exchanges of BFKL Pomerons and suggested how to sum the resulting asymptotic series.

-All results are very close to the approach that we have developed in Refs.\cite{LEDIDI,LEDIA,LEAA}.
-However, we wish to emphasize that our results in this paper are proven for the leading twist BFKL kernel while in Refs.\cite{LEDIDI,LEDIA,LEAA} a suggestion has been made.
+All results for the scattering amplitudes are very close to the approach that we have developed in Refs.\cite{LEDIDI,LEDIA,LEAA}.
+However, we wish to emphasize that we actually have a large difference in the approaches of this paper and of Refs.\cite{LEDIDI,LEDIA,LEAA}.
+Indeed, in these papers we use two different methods for summation of asymptotic Pomeron series.
+The approach to this problem in this paper looks more natural and reliable than in Refs.\cite{LEDIDI,LEDIA,LEAA}.
+It coincides with the approach that has been developed in one dimensional model \cite{MUSA,KLLN}, in which it reproduces the exact scattering amplitude.
+It should be stressed that the model satisfies both $t$ and $s$ unitarity.

 We have to remind that $C_n$ of \eq{RHONFF} have been found for large $n$ (see \eq{SABK9} and \fig{omn}-a).
 As we have shown (see \fig{omn}-b) we could rely on their value for $z\geq 4$.
+The problem to find them at small $n$ has not been solved and has to be postpone to a future time.

 We wish to point out that our amplitude gives the same asymptotic behaviour at large $z$ as was calculated in Ref.\cite{LETU,IAMU}.
 This result not only confirms the general idea of Ref.\cite{IAMU} that 'rare' fluctuation contributes to the high energy behaviour of the scattering amplitude but it gives a possibility to calculate its value in the approach based on the BFKL Pomeron calculus.